Secure CheckoutPersonal information is secured with SSL technology.

 5. New physiological measures that indicate the biological cost of the challenge

-With its distinguished editors and international team of contributors, Advances in Sheep Welfare is set to be a standard reference for welfare research scientists and students, practising vets involved in welfare assessment, and indeed anyone with a professional interest in the welfare of sheep.
+With its expert editors and international team of contributors, Advances in Sheep Welfare is a key reference tool for welfare research scientists and students, veterinarians involved in welfare assessment, and indeed anyone with a professional interest in the welfare of sheep.

 - Brings together top researchers in the field to provide a comprehensive overview of recent advances in the understanding of sheep welfare and management